Cost of a Worldwide Patent: Everything You Need to Know

 It is very important to file a patent application as early as possible.
 If you would like a patent, you need to file an application before disclosing or using the invention.
 India may also seem to be of interest to international patent applications given the size of the market.

 Maintaining and Estimating Patents Around the Globe

-Living in the competitive world we have today, companies must constantly be more and more innovative in order to keep that competitive edge, while handling budgets that are shrinking for R&D and staying abreast of the constantly changing expenses related to getting international patent protection.
+Living in the competitive world we have today, companies must constantly be more and more innovative in order to keep that competitive edge, while handling budgets that are shrinking for research and development and staying abreast of the constantly changing expenses related to getting international patent protection.

 Defining Your Idea and Understanding Patents

-You can apply for a patent individually or as part of a joint research group.
+Patents can be applied only in the name of the specific inventor or inventors.
+You can apply individually for a patent or as a part of a joint research group.

 Searching for a Patent

-If you need help with managing the costs of a worldwide patent, or help completing and filing a patent application, you can post your legal need on UpCounsel’s marketplace.
+If you need help with managing the costs of a worldwide patent, or help completing and filing a patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.